 US Route 13 bisects the Town making automobile transportation convenient for residents.
 Public transportation is made available through Star Transit, with bus routes within the Town and along Route 13.
 Star Transit will operate during incoming hazardous events to help assist those without a vehicle and citizens with functional access needs evacuate; however, operations will cease once the hazard reaches a certain level.
 Shore Ride also provides transportation services up and down the Eastern Shore and even across the Chesapeake Bay Bridge Tunnel; however, it is highly unlikely that Shore Ride would operate during a hazard.
-The former Bay Coast Railroad has been inactive since 2018 and runs through the middle of Town.
-There are ongoing plans to convert the railroad into a rail-to-trail multi-use path, which would give residents in Nassawadox and other towns in the Region safe access to stores, restaurants, jobs, exercise, recreation, and more.
+The former Bay Coast Railroad has been inactive since 2018.
+The rail and ties were removed in 2021 as part of an ongoing effort to convert the railroad into a rail-to-trail multi-use path, which would give residents in Nassawadox and other towns in the Region safe access to stores, restaurants, jobs, exercise, recreation, and more.
 The railroad right of way also houses pertinent infrastructure, such as the Virginia Broadband Authority and the future Hampton Roads Sanitation District (HRSD) sewer lines.
 Streets and sidewalks are maintained by VDOT and several areas are in need of repair (Personal communications, Mayor Stith, May 5, 2021).